dfinity/interface-spec/spec/index.md

 The HTTP response to this request can have the following responses:

--   202 HTTP status with empty body.
-Implying the request was accepted by the IC for further processing.
-Users should use [`read_state`](#http-read-state) to determine the status of the call.

 -   200 HTTP status with a non-empty body.
 The response contains the canister response, which is either a `reply` or a `reject`.

     -   If the update call resulted in a reply, the response is a CBOR (see [CBOR](#cbor)) map with the following fields: